 About the Program

 The Designated Emphasis (DE) in Science and Technology Studies (STS) is a program of training in the social studies of science, technology, and medicine for Berkeley and UCSF PhD students from any home department.
-Students who are accepted into the program, and who complete its requirements, will be in a strong position to excel within STS-related fields.
+Students who are accepted into the program and complete its requirements will be in a strong position to excel within STS-related fields.

 Students in this program receive a rigorous grounding in the studies of knowledge production and technological change.
 The program also facilitates a deeper involvement with the lively interdisciplinary research community at Berkeley dedicated to understanding the dynamic relations among science, technology, and social and political formations.

 For current DE students, small grants are available for STS-related conferences and fieldwork.

 To be admitted to the Designated Emphasis in Science and Technology Studies, an applicant must already be accepted into a PhD program at the University of California, Berkeley.
 For further information regarding admission to graduate programs at UC Berkeley, please see the Graduate Division's admissions website.